Toma400/nonico/README.md

 was getting in the way of [Of Lands](https://github.com/Toma400/OfLands) development.

 Changes are as follows:
-- setting palette limit from 256 to ...
+- setting palette limit from 256 to much higher
+- adds `setWindowIcon` proc, allowing game to have icon provided
 - updating `zippy` dependency, so it doesn't rely on outdated version (forces 0.10.16)

 Original readme below: